 The Corporation has debt and is therefore exposed to interest rate risk on liabilities.
-The Corporation manages this risk by monitoring debt balances, entering into hedging transactions and making discretionary payments, as well as maintaining a diversified royalty portfolio.
+The Corporation manages this risk by monitoring debt balances, entering into hedging transactions and making discretionary payments.
 The Corporation entered into a floating to fixed interest rate swap to manage the interest rate risk of its debt balance.
 The Corporation's cash and cash equivalents may fluctuate in value depending on the market interest rates and the time to maturity of the instruments.
 The Corporation manages this risk by limiting the maximum term to maturity on invested funds or holding the investments to maturity.